-- It is recommended that, within the context of an overall strategy for this type of conserving, enhancing 5.6.9 and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - identified in the relevant Character Area descriptions. - adjacent Character Types and Areas, and the surrounding open countryside where relevant. - Consider additional/new streetscape planting to provide a green setting to development.
+- It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Ensure that any new development responds to the existing scale and grain of the urban form, as identified in the relevant Character Area descriptions. - Maintain and, where possible, enhance access and visual linkages between the Mixed Age Suburbs, adjacent Character Types and Areas, and the surrounding open countryside where relevant. - Consider additional/new streetscape planting to provide a green setting to development.